Geeballer/Geeballer/README.md

 - 👋 Hi, I’m Jibola
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any web development project
 - 📫 How to reach me +234 807 934 2557 or jibola422@gmail.com

 <!---